Dacre Castle: History

 Dacre Castle was probably built by Margaret Multon, the wife of Ralph Dacre, in the middle of the 14th century.
-The Dacre family had risen in prominence in Cumbria during the 12th and early 13th centuries, and William Dacre, Ralph's father, had acquired a licence to crenellate the property of Dunmallogt in 1307, quite close to the future site of Dacre Castle.
-Ralph married Margaret in 1317, becoming extremely wealth as a result, and received permission to found Naworth Castle in 1335.
+The Dacre family had risen in prominence in Cumberland during the 12th and early 13th centuries, and William Dacre, Ralph's father, had acquired a licence to crenellate the property of Dunmallogt in 1307, quite close to the future site of Dacre Castle.
+Ralph married Margaret in 1317, becoming extremely wealthy as a result, and received permission to found Naworth Castle in 1335.
 Margaret built Dacre Castle at some point between Ralph's death in 1339 and 1354, with the intention of creating a fortified home.
 Many tower houses were built across the region during the period in response to the threat of Scottish raids and invasions.
 There may have been an older building already on the site, possibly moated, but this is uncertain.

 After Margaret's death, the castle continued to be owned by the Dacre family until the death of Randal Dacre in 1634, when it passed briefly to the Crown.
 By 1675 the castle had become derelict and was restored by the then Lord Dacre, Thomas Lennard.
 A new entrance to the castle was constructed and square, 17th-century windows installed.
 After Thomas's death in 1715 the castle was sold to Edward Hassell.
 The condition of the castle deteriorated again in the 18th century, becoming overgrown and dilapidated, and by the 19th century the Hassell family were using it as a farmhouse.

 In 1961, the castle was leased for 22 years by Anthony and Bunty Kinsman, at a cost of £1,000.
 The property required extensive structural repairs and renovations in order to be made habitable, which the Kinsmans undertook over the next two years.
 The construction work cost £8,596, and some financial support was provided by the Ministry of Works in exchange for the castle being opened to the public for the next fifteen years.
 The new oak doors in the castle were fitted with iron hinges that had originally been used in nearby Lowther Castle.
 In 1967, the castle was visited by Princess Sharada Shah, the daughter of the King Mahendra of Nepal, as part of an official trip to the UK.

 In the 21st century the castle is owned by the Hassell-McCosh family and is rented out as a private home.
 It is protected under UK law as a grade I listed building.